 - Add the pasta to the mushroom sauce and cook for a couple more minutes.

-- Serve the pasta.
-Slice the chicken and serve next to the pasta.
+- Slice the chicken and serve next to the pasta.
 Top with some chopped garlic.
 (I mixed them together!)

 There’s a significant number of steps but with some organization should be fairly straight forward.
 Just try to have things ready when you find downtime.
 You could cook the pasta first and reserve it in the fridge until you’re ready.
 The chicken also can be cooked a few days before you’re ready, just don’t take the meat out of the baggies until then.
 You do need the chicken searing step in order to make a rich mushroom sauce.